Specialized Workshop F1 - Friday April 17, 2026: 7am to 5pm - Discussion Topic List

 • Panel Discussion with All the Regulators:

-Have an Open Dialogue with the Regulators including US FDA, EU EMA, UK MHRA, Dutch IGJ, Health Canada, and Brazil ANVISA
+Have an Open Dialogue with the Regulators including US FDA, UK MHRA, Italy AIFA / EU EMA, Health Canada, Brazil ANVISA

 Ask the Regulators any Questions You Have on BMV and Regulated Bioanalysis and Hear Their Feedbacks on Submitted Studies and Inspections/Audits Outcomes